-Shimura Kako Company photograph album of student protest
+Shimura Kako Company student protest photograph album

 Scope and Contents

 The spiral-bound photograph album contains thirty manila pages and fifty-three black and white photographs mounted in pairs.
-The Japanese title, "On Location Photos of Student Trespassing Incident," appears on a paper label affixed to the cover.
-Photographs of student protesters in hard hats and white scarves, factory workers, and police are taken at close range and in the midst of confrontation.
-Captions are handwritten in Japanese.
+The Japanese title, "学生乱入事件現場写真" which translates to "the scene of the student intrusion incident photo album," appears on a paper label affixed to the cover, along with the date and time.
+Photographs of student protesters in hard hats and white scarves, factory workers, and police are taken at close range and in the midst of confrontation with company employees and police.
+Captions are handwritten in Japanese, and appear to have been written from the perspective of a company employee.
 On some photographs, red arrows and labels identify figures or provide additional commentary.
 One photograph is lost, but its detailed caption remains.
 Attached to the inside back cover is a printed envelope with the name, address, and phone number of the Shimura Kako Company.

 Dates